openshift/appliance/docs/user-guide.md

 # OpenShift Appliance User Guide

 ## What is OpenShift Appliance
+The `openshift-appliance` utility enables self-contained OpenShift cluster installations, meaning that it does not rely on Internet connectivity or external registries.
-The `openshift-appliance` is a container-based utility that builds a disk image that facilitates the installation of OpenShift with an [Agent-based installer](https://cloud.redhat.com/blog/meet-the-new-agent-based-openshift-installer-1).
+It is a container-based utility that builds a disk image that includes the [Agent-based installer](https://cloud.redhat.com/blog/meet-the-new-agent-based-openshift-installer-1).

-Its main purpose is to enable a completely offline installation of an OpenShift cluster, Thus, all required images are included in the appliance disk image.
+That disk image can then be used to install multiple OpenShift clusters.

 ## Download
 OpenShift Appliance is available for download at: https://quay.io/edge-infrastructure/openshift-appliance